LibraryOfCongress/bagit-java/README.md

 Simply run `gradle eclipse` and it will automatically create a eclipse project for you that you can import.

 ### Examples
-The "new" bagit interface is very intuitive, but here are some easy to follow examples
+The "new" bagit interface is very intuitive, but here are some easy to follow examples.
+Instead of returning messages like in the old interface, now it throws errors so you don't have to parse messages to understand what happened.

 ##### Create a bag from a folder using version 0.97
 ```java